 Konica Minolta has obtained ISO/IEC 17025* accreditation for testing product noise levels.
 By utilizing its test laboratory with world-class acoustic characteristics, the company is able to carry out the in-house acoustic measurements needed to apply for Germany's "Blue Angel Mark" eco-label.

 - ISO/IEC 17025: General requirements for the competence of testing and calibration laboratories.

 In on-demand commercial printing, customers require the ability to print on various kinds of stock, including heavy-weight, light-weight, glossy, and rough-finish papers.
 Regarding MFPs in offices, the use of recycled paper or thin paper is increasing due to consideration for the environment.

-In response to these needs and to make products compatible with more types of paper, Konica Minolta is conducting verification of image reproduction and paper feeding on a diverse array of paper types in its Media Evaluation Center.
-The characteristics of several hundred types of paper from around the world are measured, and the center verifies the optimal settings for each type by conducting printing tests on actual MFPs.
+In response to these needs and to make products compatible with more types of paper, Konica Minolta is conducting verification of image reproduction and paper feeding on a diverse array of paper types.
+The characteristics of several hundred types of paper from around the world are measured, and the optimal settings for each type are verified by conducting printing tests on actual MFPs.

 Media Evaluation Center

 New Initiatives for the IoT Era

 Creating a Quality Assurance System in Service Business Areas in the IoT Era

 In service business areas, the company believes it must shift from product quality assurance to service quality assurance and establish the most innovative processes.
 Services are different from manufactured products as they lack physical form, their quality cannot be checked in advance, and they highlight the importance of process in addition to results.